E-business/E-government/E-commerce

 According to Wikipedia, e-government “refers to government’s use of information and communication technology (ICT) to exchange information and services with citizens, businesses, and other arms of government.”
 (URL: http://en.wikipedia.org/wiki/E-government viewed on Dec 19, 2006).
 Your group should investigate the dollars spent on e-government, the promised benefits of e-government, and the potential pitfalls of e-government.
 Your group should examine 2 to 3 e-government applications in some detail.
 These applications could be implemented by federal, state, county, or city governments.
 For example, one group studied how New York City implemented a system to connect criminal databases directly to police officers’ vehicles.
 Other applications might show how some innovative municipalities have many online transactions (vehicle registration, voter registration, property taxes, etc.) It is very important that you show us the application--what do the screens look like, how citizens interact with the application, etc.

-Ideally, although not a requirement, your group might interview some people who have an “insider’s view” of the application.
+Ideally, your group might interview some people who have an “insider’s view” of the application, someone in government that understands how the application affected service and costs.

 Option C: B2C: E-commerce